maximebories/regexp-scraper/README.md

 	$ node index.js

-The example I used here was to find fraud phishing URLs, DO NOT click on any of them unless you know what you are doing.
+The example I used here was to find fraud phishing URLs send through text messages for further investigations, DO NOT click on any of them unless you know what you are doing.